cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

         │   ├── ssh_key

-3. Run this command on your DCOS setup file to fix a known issue.
+3. Run this command on your DC/OS setup file to fix a known issue.
 This command inserts an argument into the `docker run` command for the container which sets an environment variable for `$TERM`.

         $ sed -i.bak "s/docker run -i/docker run -i -e \"TERM=linux\"/g" dcos_generate_config.sh